WillHTam/simple-aws-guide/readme.md

             }
         }
         ```
     - Replace 'sitename' with your domain and 3000 with the port you are serving on if necessary
+    - `nginx -t` to check if the new edit is free of errors
-    - `sudo service nginx restart`
+    - `sudo systemctl restart nginx`

 ## Redirecting your Site
 - Now that you've got your instance set up, you obviously don't want people to put in an IP Address